santarl/VitaOxiPad/README.md

 ## 5. Client and Server compilation

 If necessary, you can compile the Client and Server yourself.
 [Refer to this manual for instructions](./Build.md).

+## 6. Notes to developers

+If you would like to get involved in the development, please refer to [this guide](./Dev_notes).
+It can help you.

 ## FAQ